- About Bioblitz

 This a fun job because you get to handle specimens directly and take a certain amount of speed, finesse and patients.
 Specimens will be cooled own in an ice chest to slow movements and then placed in our photo booth to capture them with a white background for documentation purposes.

 Registration consists of checking people or schools in who already registered or registering member of the public who are just arriving and did not register online.
 This is important because you are the face of the event.
-The morning of Friday when schools arrive we will volunteers to check them in and direct them to a staging area.
+Friday afternoon you will check in volunteers assisting with the team surveys.
 Friday night and Saturday we will have a registration table before each hike to register the public for guided survey hikes.
 This is also where scouts receive information about the scavenger hunt and geocaching adventure.

 General Event Logistics